yy4382/s3-image-port/docs/guide/for-cloudflare-r2.md

 ## Checking the Endpoint

-- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left;
+- Go to [Cloudflare dashboard](https://dash.cloudflare.com/) and select R2 on the left.
-- Select the bucket you just created;
+- Select the bucket you just created.
 - Under the `Bucket Details` board, there is a field called `S3 API`, which ends with the name of your bucket, and the Endpoint is the result of removing that part (e.g. if the `S3 API` is `https://example.r2.cloudflarestorage.com/example`, then the Endpoint is `https://example.r2.cloudflarestorage.com/`).

 ## Fill in S3 Image Port's Settings Page